-Compliance risk corresponds to the risk of legal, administrative, or disciplinary sanctions or material financial losses, arising from failure to comply with the provisions governing the Company's activities.
+Compliance risk (including legal and tax risks) corresponds to the risk of legal, administrative or disciplinary sanction, or of material financial losses, arising from failure to comply with the provisions governing the Company's activities.

-Compliance means acting in accordance with applicable regulatory rules, as well as professional, ethical, and internal principles and standards.
+Compliance means acting in accordance with applicable regulatory rules, as well as professional, ethical and internal principles and standards.
 Fair treatment of customers, with integrity, contributes decisively to the reputation of the Company.

-By ensuring that these rules are observed, the Company works to protect its customers and, in general, all its counterparties, employees, and shareholders.
+By ensuring that these rules are observed, the Company works to protect its customers and, in general, all of its counterparties, employees, and the various regulatory authorities to which it reports.